Annytomica/Bootstrap-resume/README.md

 Welcome,

-This is a Code Institute Bootstrap walk-through project completed as part of the Diploma in Full Stack Development.
+This is a Code Institute Bootstrap and JQuery walk-through project completed as part of the Diploma in Full Stack Development.